 In the Navigate view, Events view, and Legacy Events view, the Context Lookup panel shows details about elements associated with an event in the Context Hub for these meta types: IP Address, User, Host, Domain, MAC Address, Filename, and File hash.
 In addition, you can right-click all meta keys except time to see additional context.

-- You can interact with the elements of an event to get further insight including related incidents, alerts, custom lists, Archer assets, active directory details, and NetWitness Endpoint IIOCs.
+You can interact with the elements of an event to get further insight including related incidents, alerts, custom lists, Archer assets, active directory details, NetWitness Endpoint IIOCs, and STIX data sources (namely File, TAXII Server, and REST Server).
+(See Look Up Additional Context for Results.)

-The following figure shows the Context Lookup panel in the Events view.
+The following figure shows the Context Lookup panel, which opens to the right of the Events panel in the Events view.

-The following figure shows the Context Lookup panel in the Legacy Events view.
+The following figure shows the Context Lookup panel, which opens to the right of the Events list in the Legacy Events view.

-Multiple views offer the ability to reconstruct an event.
-When you discover an event that merits additional investigation, you can reconstruct an event safely in a form similar to its native form.
-The rendering of events restricts the use of dynamic or active code that might be contained in the event to limit any adverse outcome to your system or browser.
-Cache is used to improve performance when viewing previously viewed events.
+When you discover an event that merits additional investigation, you can analyze it in a form that best suits the content of event.
+Some forms of analysis involve safely reconstructing the event in a form similar to its native form, for example, packets, text, email, and web content.
+The rendering of events restricts the use of dynamic or active code that may be contained in the event to limit adverse outcome to your system or browser.
+Using cache improves performance when viewing previously viewed events.
 Each analyst has a separate cache of reconstruction data, and you can only access reconstructed events in your own cache.

-The Events view presents an interactive event reconstruction, which includes raw data, meta keys, and values.
-This figure is an example of a reconstruction in the Events view.
+The Events view gives you the ability to interactively analyze an event, looking at raw data, meta keys, meta values.
+This figure is an example of a network event rendered as packets in the Events view.

 The Event Reconstruction in the Legacy Events view presents the raw data and the meta keys and meta values for an event in a list form.
 This figure is an example of the Event Reconstruction.